fredgibbs/fredgibbs.github.io/tutorials/index.md

 ---
+title: tutorials
 layout: default
-title: tutorials | fred gibbs
+description: These tutorials introduce basic concepts with specific examples that walk through basic use cases.
+No experience required!
 ---

 # Tutorials

 ## QGIS
 - [Making a Map](qgis/making-a-map-with-qgis.html)